18th International Symposium on Preparative and Industrial Chromatography and Allied Techniques

 Making Affinity Chromatography an Integral Part of Vaccine Development and Manufacturing

 Mikkel is currently CMC Quality Head Italy at GSK vaccines leading the strategic quality support to vaccine development projects.
 Prior to this role, Mikkel was leading research and technical development of vaccine projects from pre-clinical until commercial launch.
 Mikkel was trained as analytical chemist and biochemist at the University of Southern Denmark, then moved to the University of Wurzburg as researcher in optical spectroscopy.
 Before joining GSK Vaccines in 2009, Mikkel worked in a number of biotech and medical technology companies as senior scientist and laboratory head including Becton Dickinson, Hamilton, Tecan and MWG-Biotech.

-Prof. Paul O'SHAUGHNESSY
+Dr Paul O'SHAUGHNESSY